Chapter 7 Item Analysis for Likert Type Scale Construction

 Step I: Calculate corrected item-total correlations.
 This involves:

-• This is an interative process and may involved “adding back” previously deleted items.
+- This is an iterative process and may involve “adding back” previously deleted items.

-• The correted item-total correlations should be stronger/higher than the correlations of items with other scales’ subscores.
+- The corrected item-total correlations should be stronger/higher than the correlations of items with other subscales.

 7.3 Research Vignette